abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     image: images/responsive-web-design.png
     image_alt: App preview on a phone and tablet
     title: What we do
-    content: >+
+    content: >
-      We help companies and public sector organisations get their strategy right, and help you get there.
+      We help companies and public sector organisations get their strategy right, and we help you get there.

       Redefine what's possible, give shape to the future—and get there.Help you